budget-munchies/budget-munchies.github.io/index.md

 Reviewer 4: "The website looks very nice and it is easy to use.
 Signup process is simple and enjoyed the layout of the recipes.
 If I could recommend one thing it would be the ability to filter to show only vegan recipes, that would save me time if I were using the site since I am vegan."

+Reviewer 5: "I like all the functions of the website and I think it would be cool to include a search bar or filter system when the number of recipes increase.
+I think Add Recipe and My Recipes could have been under the dropdown menu of the use instead in the navbar since those functions are them.
+Some issues I see with the designs are that the last recipe in the home page is cut off.
+I also think it would've been better to divide the page horizontally instead of vertically because that is how our eyes naturally move when reading."

+Reviewer 6: "The overall functions for the website is good.
+I wish the website used red or white in the color scheme instead of the muted blues.
+A lot of food companies use the color red because it is the color of enticement so incorporating it would have been great.
+The form to add the recipe is long and should be more condensed in order to not overwhelm the user.
+I wish I  could upload my own image instead of having to use a url.
+Also, for images displayed when you click on a recipe, I think it should be more even."

 # Team
 [Sydney](https://sydney-c7.github.io), [Kieran](https://kieran-k.github.io), [Marissa](https://marissahalim.github.io), [Nanami](https://nakimoto.github.io)